nfadili/Jammit/README.txt

   -Shared preferences data storage implemented.
 If a user is logged in and exits the app to do other things, when returning to the app the user will still be logged in.
   -SQLite data storage implemented.
-When a user searches for musicians, the results are saved via a local SQLite database so that if the user loses network connectivty, the results will still be viewable.
+When a user searches for musicians, the results are saved via a local SQLite database so that if the user loses network connectivity, the results will still be viewable.

 Web Services:
   -All users, profiles, band openings, and events entered in the app are inserted into a remote database on the insttech